How To Test And DiagnosePublished on Sunday, 24 June 2012 12:45

 - Category: Wheat

-If you think you have a tree nut allergy track your diet and symptoms.
-Keep a diary of the foods you are eating and what signs and symptoms you are experiencing after eating those foods.
+Food Diary: If you think you have a wheat allergy track your diet and symptoms.
+Keep a diary of the foods you are eating and record the signs and symptoms you are experiencing after eating those foods.

-Remove tree nuts from your diet for 2-3 weeks.
-Be sure to take out foods that state, “may contain nuts” on the food label.
-You can use www.foodfacts.com as a guide for ingredients to avoid or for substitutions.
-After 2-3 weeks gradually reintroduce tree nut products into your diet and see how your body reacts.
+Elimination Diet: Remove wheat from your diet for 2-3 weeks.
+After 2-3 weeks gradually reintroduce foods with wheat into your diet and see how your body reacts.
+You can use www.foodfacts.com as a guide for ingredients to avoid or substitutions.
 If your symptoms are relieved during the time the food is eliminated, you may be allergic to that food.
 See your doctor for proper diagnosis.

-Blood Test: A blood test, also called a RAST (radioallergosorbent test) can determine the amount of immunoglobulin E (IgE) antibodies in your blood.
+Blood Test: A blood test can determine the amount of immunoglobulin E (IgE) antibodies in your blood.
 Your blood is sent to a lab where they test foods with your blood to see if a particular food causes you have high amounts of IgE.
-If you have high amounts of IgE then you are allergic to that food.
+If you have high amounts of IgE then you are allergic to that food